sisinflab/warprec/warprec/data/README.md

 - A header [user_id,item_id,rating,timestamp] not in a particular order.
     - Column labels can be customized through configuration.
     - The file can contain more columns, only the ones with the correct names will be considered.
-- Values separated by a fixed separator that can be customized.
+- Values split by a fixed separator, which can be customized.
 - Rating column is required only for the `explicit` rating type.
 - Timestamp column is required only if a temporal strategy is used.
+Timestamps should be provided in numeric format for full support — although string formats are accepted, they may result in unexpected errors

 ### 📁 Reading splits from a local source

 When reading splits from a local source, WarpRec expects the files to be in the same directory.
-The structure should be similar to this:
+The structure should be like this:

 ```plaintext
 split_dir/